-UAS is an equal opportunity employer and will not discriminate against any employee or applicant for employment in an unlawful manner.
+UGC is an equal opportunity employer and will not discriminate against any employee or applicant for employment in an unlawful manner.
 If you believe that you have been subjected to any form of unlawful discrimination, you should inform Human Resources.
-Further, UAS prohibits discrimination based on perceptions that an individual is in one or more protected class.
-UAS will not retaliate or permit retaliation against any employee who complains of unlawful discrimination in the work place.
+UGC will not retaliate or permit retaliation against any employee who complains of unlawful discrimination in the work place.